Singletoned/tAIdy/README.md

 A linter/formatter for all file types.
 Designed for AI agents to be able to easily use, so that you can tell them to use this for every file and it won't fail.
 Detects what tools are installed and uses them.
 If it can't find a tool, it passes silently.

-Mostly written by AI (Claude Sonnet).
+Mostly written by AI (Claude Code and Aider).

 ## Features